takari/team-documentation/en/01-preface/01-chapter1.markdown

 ## How to Contact Takari

-Takari is available if you have questions about the TDM distribution, questions about support, or if you have a suggestion for a new feature.
+Takari is available if you have questions about the TEAM distribution, questions about support, or if you have a suggestion for a new feature.
 We're very interested in your feedback and suggestions.